Tupelov/Game-Patches/PS2/Persona 3 FES/Event Editor Save/README.md

 14. If you wish to save again you must remove the addresses by double clicking
 # Known Issues
 1. Saving twice in a row causes major graphical issues.
+2. Patches causes character portraits to appear as white squares.